bryanwweber/orbital-mechanics-notes/interplanetary-maneuvers/planetary-depahture-trajectory.md

 \cos\eta = -\frac{1}{e}
 :::

-The eccentricity of the geocentric hyperbola can be found from the semimajor axis via Eq. {eq}`eq:hyperbolic-excess-speed`:
+The eccentricity of the geocentric hyperbola can be found from the semimajor axis via @eq:hyperbolic-excess-speed:

 :::{math}
 :label: eq:depahture-hyperbola-semimajor-axis